What Is the Best Type of Wood for a Fence?

 A wooden fence is a great addition to any home.
-You can install a fence for privacy, security, to reduce noise, or just for the look of it.
+You can install a fence for privacy, security, to reduce noise, or just for its attractive appearance.
 So what type of wood should you use?
 That depends on your climate, budget, and how long you are planning to stay in your home.
 Let's take a closer look at how to select the best wood for your fence.

 Selecting the Best Wood

 What's your local weather?
 When selecting a type of lumber for your fence, consider the local weather.
 Do you live in a rainy area or a dry area?
 Does your area reach freezing temperatures or above 100 degree temperatures?
 Does the weather fluctuate or remain relatively stable?
 Choosing the proper wood for your climate will deter decay and provide a long-lasting fence.

 How vulnerable to insects is the wood?
-The next thing to be aware of is the wood's susceptibility to insect infestation.
-If your wood does not have a natural repellent or is not pressure treated, termites could take up residence and eat away at your fence, leaving it to rot and fall apart.
+The next thing to be aware of is the wood species' susceptibility to insect infestation.
+If the wood you choose does not have a natural repellent or is not pressure treated, termites could take up residence and eat away at your fence, leaving it to rot and fall apart.

-It's also important to consider your budget.
-You may not be able to afford the sturdiest, longest-lasting wood.
-However, more durable wood may actually save you money if you plan on remaining in your home for a few decades.
-Over time, durable wood will require fewer repairs and is less likely to need replacement.
+What's your budget?
+You may not plan to buy the sturdiest, longest-lasting wood.
+However, more durable wood may actually save you money if you intend to remain in your home for a decade or more.
+Over time, quality wooden fencing will require fewer repairs and is less likely to need replacement.
 If, however, you're looking to move out, it may not be worth the investment to purchase a long-lasting wood.

 The average wooden fence can last anywhere from 10 years to 30, depending on the quality of the installation, type of wood, and how well it's maintained.
 Consult with a professional fence contractor to determine the best wood for your home's needs, and to have it installed to last.
-Once installed, you may want to consider hiring a landscaper to change the look of the yard and incorporate your new fence into the overall look.
+Once installed, you may consider hiring a landscaper to update your yard and incorporate your new fence into the overall look.